k-bx/k-bx.github.io/articles/propositions-as-types-missing-links.md

 # Propositions as Types: Some Missing Links

 I've recently started studying Topology, which turned out to be a topic filled with set theory and theorems around it.
-Unfortunately, my brain was well-poisoned by Type Theory by the time I've started, so I couldn't help  but itch my hands in attempt of encoding things in Type Theory.
+Unfortunately, my brain was well-poisoned by Type Theory by the time I've started, so I couldn't help  but itch my hands in an attempt of encoding things in Type Theory.

-In this blog post, I will list the things I consider missing (or rarely mentioned) when people are talking about Propositions-as-Types with regards to proving set theory theorems in Type Theory, and will show a simple proof of a theorem from the book "Topology Without Tears", one merely about Topology but rather a set-theoretic exercise in proofs.
+In this blog post, I will list the things I consider missing (or rarely mentioned) when people are talking about Propositions-as-Types concerning proving set theory theorems in Type Theory and show a simple proof of a theorem from the book "Topology Without Tears", one merely about Topology but rather a set-theoretic exercise in proofs.

 ## The Missing Links